supersaw-it/guides/lfcs/commands.md

 sudo vim /etc/sudoers # open the sudoers file, add '<user> ALL=(ALL) NOPASSWD: ALL' to bypass password input when invoking sudo

+# LDAP
+vim /etc/nslcd.conf # edit to change the ldap server vim /etc/nsswitch.conf # configure what the host can fetch from ldap

+getent passwd --service ldap
 ```

 ## 4 - Networking